sentinel-official/docs/docs/nodes/tools.md

 ## Community

 - [Sentnodes](https://sentnodes.com): this tool developed by [Busurnode](https://busurnode.com/) assists dVPN node hosts in obtaining information about their dVPN nodes. health check status.
 In case of failure, it provides details about what might have gone wrong.
-- [dVPN Node Faucet](https://faucet.im/): To kickstart your dVPN node, ensure your operator address has sufficient DVPN.
+- [dVPN Node Faucet](https://busurnode.com/network/sentinel/faucet): To kickstart your dVPN node, ensure your operator address has sufficient DVPN.
 For testing, use the Sentinel dVPN Node Faucet by entering your node operator address.
-The faucet will send 0.2 DVPN, ample for verifying your dVPN node's online status.
+The faucet will send 0.3 DVPN, sample for verifying your dVPN node's online status.
 Consider adding more DVPN for prolonged online presence.
 - [dVPN Node Monitor Telegram Bot](/node-monitoring/node-monitor-bot): A convenient Telegram bot designed to assist you in monitoring your dVPN nodes, providing comprehensive details about each dVPN node's status and performance.

 ## Uptime